Skip to content

 The gen module of this script will collect the information needed

-and generate a script that can be submitted to SLURM to preform the
+and generate a script that can be submitted to Slurm to preform the

 data transfer.